csytan/teamwork/README.md

 # teamwork

-A GitHub bot that helps open source projects grow from one maintainer to many

-Collaborative decision making for open source communities

-Software for group governence
+Welcome to the TeamWork project 👋.
+What the heck is it?

+Let's start, by explaining the problem.

 ## The problems of open source software projects

-- Author's goals often don't align with audience's.
+- Author's goals may not align with audience's.
 Author might have created it for fun, whereas the audience might depend on it for work.
 - Too many issues.
 Not enough time.
 - Author's passion for project becomes dread of looking over issues/PRs.
 - Too many pull requests.
 They get broken over time while waiting for a review.